ILGenWeb Logo

 1898

-Eylar is a village of thirty inhabitants on the Middle Division of the Illinois Central railroad, nine miles east of Pontiac and ninety-five miles from Chicago.
-The Western Union Telegraph has a day office and the American Express company has an agent here.
+Eylar is a village of thirty inhabitants on the Middle Division of the Illinois Central railroad, nine miles east of Pontiac and ninety-five miles from Chicago The Western Union Telegraph has a day office and the American Express company has an agent here.
 The grain shipments from this point for 1897 amounted to 240,000 bushels.
-Eylar is in Union Townshop.
+Eylar is in Union Township.

 Eylar Business Directory 1898